 For those who do not wish to perform their own search, librarians at the Alaska Medical Library will perform database searches upon request ("mediated searching").
-Requests are taken via an online search form, or you may call and discuss your question 1.888.997.7878 or in Anchorage 786.1870.
+Requests are taken via an online search form, or you may call and discuss your question with us using this Alaska toll-free number 1.888.997.7878 or those in Anchorage can use 786.1870.

 Medical Databases Licensed by AML